arnavhasija/nasa_stars_classification/README.md

 To achieve these objectives, the project will involve the following steps:

+<b>Exploratory Data Analysis (EDA)</b>: EDA will involve visually and statistically examining the dataset's features, distributions, relationships, and potential patterns.
+EDA serves as a foundation for informed decision-making during subsequent stages of the project.
+I will create various visualizations to gain insights into the distribution and relationships of the features.
+The visualizations will include:
+- Box plots to identify potential outliers and variations across different classes
+- Density plots to visualize feature distributions
+- Correlation heatmap to understand feature interactions and potential multicollinearity

 <b>Feature Engineering</b>: Extracting relevant features from the spectral data that capture the distinguishing characteristics of each celestial object.
 This could involve techniques such as dimensionality reduction and feature selection to focus on the most informative aspects.

 <b>Model Development</b>: Designing and training a robust machine learning model that can learn from the spectral features and classify objects accurately.
 Various algorithms and architectures, such as support vector machines, random forests, or convolutional neural networks, may be explored and fine-tuned to achieve optimal performance.